 We consider the block diagonal preconditioner

 where $S=BA^{-1}B^T$ is the Schur complement, and we are interested in the behavior of GMRES for the preconditioned system ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$.
 The top block of the preconditioner ${\cal P}$ is given by the explicitly known matrix $A$.
 In order to simulate exact preconditioning, we compute the bottom block $S$ using MATLAB's backslash operator for the inversion of~$A$.
 We use the matrix resulting from this computation as the ``exact'' preconditioner ${\cal P}$.
-We then apply GMRES with $x_0=0$ to ${\cal A}x=b$ and to the exactly preconditioned system ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$, where we compute ${\cal P}^{-1}{\cal A}$ and ${\cal P}^{-1}b$ again using MATLAB's backslash operator.
+We then apply our own implementation of MGS-GMRES with $x_0=0$ to ${\cal A}x=b$ and to the exactly preconditioned system ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$, where we compute ${\cal P}^{-1}{\cal A}$ and ${\cal P}^{-1}b$ again using MATLAB's backslash operator.

 In order to simulate the effects of intentionally inexact preconditioning, we illustrate how the GMRES convergence behavior changes when instead of explicitly computing ${\cal P}^{-1}{\cal A}$ and ${\cal P}^{-1}b$, we apply inner GMRES iterations for approximating solutions of linear algebraic systems with ${\cal P}$ in every step of the outer GMRES iteration (the so-called inner-outer iterations).
 We stop the inner iterations (starting with the initial vector $x_0=0$) when the relative residual norm reaches the respective tolerances $10^{-8}$, $10^{-4}$, and $10^{-2}$.
 In this way we obtain three GMRES convergence curves for approximately preconditioned systems that simulate the decreasing accuracy of performing preconditioning.